Basement Jaxx: 1992–1998: Formation

 In 1992, Simon Ratcliffe began releasing white label records, gaining him the attention of several music producers including LTJ Bukem and Goldie.
 The success of these releases enabled him to buy a few electronic musical instruments and set up a basic studio in a friend's mother's basement.

 Ratcliffe and Buxton first met in 1993 through a mutual friend in a pub in Clapham, London.
 The two bonded over an appreciation of New York house music.
 They released their first extended play called EP1 via the British independent record label Wall of Sound, with the help of its founder Mark Jones.
 The album went on to sell over 1,000 copies and was played on American radio by Tony Humphries in New York City.

 Basement Jaxx began in Brixton, South London, in 1994, where Ratcliffe and Buxton held a regular club night called Basement Jaxx.
 The night was also held in a variety of venues including The George IV, The Crypt and The Junction.
 They were joined by DJs including DJ Sneak, Daft Punk, and singer Corrina Joseph.
 They mutated the night into an equally popular club called Rooty, the namesake of their second album.
 Initially, the duo considered "Underground Oasis" as a name for the group, but the idea was scrapped reportedly after a friend informed them of a similarly named rock band that might "get big".

 An important milestone for Basement Jaxx's career was their role as the opening act for successful French dance group Daft Punk's Daftendirektour.
-It was around this time that Basement Jaxx began collaborating with vocalist Corrina Joseph, a collaboration that resulted in the single, "Fly Life", which was released by Virgin Records in 1997.
+It was around this time that Basement Jaxx began collaborating with vocalist Corrina Joseph, a collaboration that resulted in the single "Fly Life", which was released by Virgin Records in 1997.
 Following the success of "Fly Life", the duo signed a record deal with XL, with whom they released their subsequent six albums.

 1999–2001: Remedy

 In 1999, the group released their first full-length album, Remedy.
-It included the singles "Jump n' Shout", "Bingo Bango", and "Rendez-Vu", which is Basement Jaxx's highest UK Singles Chart entry to date, at number 4.
+It included the singles "Red Alert", "Jump n' Shout", "Bingo Bango", and "Rendez-Vu", which is Basement Jaxx's highest UK Singles Chart entry to date, at number 4.
 Basement Jaxx also released Jaxx Unreleased, a compilation album of B-sides, remixes, and other assorted material, in 1999.
 2000 saw them release Camberwell, another release of new material.